 Franklin's amazing brand across America and throughout France and England and Scotland began with his experiments around electricity.
-Here is a famous painting depicting one of his earliest experiments with lightening which eventually led to his creation of the lightening rod.
+Here is a famous painting depicting one of his earliest experiments with lightening which eventually led to his creation of the lightening rod

 Benjamin Franklin did not want America and England to sever their relationship.
 Franklin considered himself an Englishman first.
 He was convinced England could be the greatest empire on the earth with America part of the British empire.
 Franklin had no interest in independence initially; he also believed that most of his fellow Americans felt the same way.
 He was continually thinking of ways to raise money for the English Crown to pay their bills from fighting the French in Europe and North America.

+in England

+asking agents and

+representatives of

+King George to reconsider

+their disagreements

-Franklin spent several years in England asking agents and representatives of King George to reconsider their disagreements with the American colonies.
+with the American colonies.

 On his second trip to England in 1764, Franklin realized the English King and Parliament would not change their minds.
 He made the decision that American Independence was the only alternative.

 At the start of the American Revolution, Franklin was almost 70 years old!

-While he was an active participant in creating the Declaration of Independence and Constitution, I doubt he was interested in the American Presidency.
+While he was an active participant in

+creating the Declaration of Independence and Constitution, I doubt he was interested in the American Presidency.
 But what he did in 1776 may have been as critical to the success of the American Revolution as the actions of any other American.
-In the Fall of 1776, the 70 year old Franklin made the 30 day trip across the Atlantic Ocean to Paris to ask French King Louis the 16th for soldiers, his Navy and money to defeat the English
+In the Fall of 1776, the 70 year old Franklin made the army in America.

-Image of Franklin in his fur cap which impressed the French throughout his long stay in Paris seeking donations to the American Revolution. army in America.
 The American colonies had few munitions, no money and no credit to borrow money to fund their fight against England.
 Without foreign support, America's dream was in jeopardy.
 For most of his time in France, Franklin heard little from Congress other than their desperate plea for help.
 As Robert Morris put it "In a word, Mr. Franklin, we must have it or we are undone."
 Undermined by American Congressional politics, constantly followed by both French and English spies throughout his eight years in Paris, Franklin amazingly won the support from one monarch (French King Louis XVI) for the overthrow of another (English King George III).
 Franklin "adroitly bled the French treasury dry" to secure the necessary funding and support for the war.
 Franklin's efforts have been called "one of the greatest political triumphs in American history."
 Franklin's status in Paris was rock star status; he was THE MAN!
 Franklin attracted a crowd wherever he went; his likeness blossomed everywhere, on clocks, and rings, and walking sticks.
-Franklin was the 'LeBron James' of his era; everyone wanted to be with Ben!